nanogiants/android-versioning/README.md

 ## Usage

-All usage scenarios take place in the app level build.gradle file.
+All usage scenarios take place in the app level build.gradle file within the android section.

 ### Version code and name